ansible/ansible-documentation/docs/docsite/rst/tips_tricks/ansible_tips_tricks.rst

 Note that using this strategy in your inventory still requires *all vault passwords to be available* (for example for ``ansible-playbook`` or `AWX/Ansible Tower <https://github.com/ansible/awx/issues/223#issuecomment-768386089>`_) when run with that inventory.

-Use relative paths in your playbooks
+Use absolute paths in your playbooks
 ------------------------------------

-To make reorganising your files more convenient, you can use relative paths for referenced files in your playbooks.
+To make reorganising your files more convenient, you can use absolute paths for referenced files in your playbooks.
-The global Ansible variables might help determine the relative paths, as the example below demonstrates.
+The global Ansible variables might help determine the absolute paths, as the example below demonstrates.

 The example expects the ``ansible.cfg`` file to be in the root of the folder.